quantcdn/docs/docs/cli/continuous-integration.md

 sidebar_label: CI pipelines
 ---

 CI integration is a key area the CLI tool can assist with.
-When using a static builder your CI pipeline can be used to build and deploy content automatically as it changes.
+When using a static generator your CI pipeline can be used to build and deploy content automatically as it changes.

 For example, this documentation site is built with (Docusaurus)[https://v2.docusaurus.io/] and deployed to Quant via a (Codefresh)[https://codefresh.io/] CI pipeline.